Juan Martin Del Potro: My Left Knee Is A “Constant Bother”, But I Try Not To Think About It

 Del Potro will have a day off before returning to play on Friday against No. 21 seed Marin Cilic in the third round.

-It’s Not Looking Like Juan Martin Del Potro Will Play The French Open
+Juan Martin Del Potro Could Be Back For The US Open